squid-cache/squid-cache.github.io/RoadMap/Squid2.rst

 === Squid-2.8 ===

-This release concentrates on modularising existing code whilst improving performance.
+This release concentrates on modularizing existing code whilst improving performance.
 These changes should keep future developments in mind (HTTP/1.1, inline content processing, more efficient storage methods, threading.)
 The aim is to reduce user-space CPU usage (specifically, without ACL lookups - these can use a lot of CPU; these can be re-evaluated later.)

-Adrian's seperate Squid-2 development branch (s27_adri) is showing 10-15% CPU usage improvement for in-memory workloads (ie, with no disk storage).
+Adrian's separate Squid-2 development branch (s27_adri) is showing 10-15% CPU usage improvement for in-memory workloads (ie, with no disk storage).
 Squid-2.8 should use ~20% to ~30% less CPU than Squid-2.6 / Squid-3.0 for memory-only workloads with minimal ACLs/refresh patterns.
 (Sorry - ACLs and refresh patterns are -very- expensive compared to the rest of the Squid codebase; especially if many regular expressions are involved.)

 These changes pave the way for the next phase of performance improvements and HTTP/1.1 compliance.